 __ Pants – 2 pairs quick drying nylon or other synthetic is best.

-__ Insulating Tops – 1 Heavy sweater or fleece jacket, 1 lighter top made of fleece or wool.
+__ Insulating Tops – 1 wool or synthetic sweater or fleece jacket.

 __ Long Sleeve Shirt – Lightweight shirt for protection from bugs and sun, quick drying nylon or other synthetic is best.